 Tess Brown-Lavoie is a first-generation farmer.
 She moved to Providence to start Sidewalk Ends after studying literature in New York, and apprenticing on farms from Maine to the Scottish Highlands.
 She coordinates the Justice and Agriculture Working Group, and is the RI Field Agent for Land For Good, working through these organizations on land access, succession planning, and other various challenges faced by farmers in accessing land and capital, connecting with markets and other resources, and addressing inequalities due to structural racism and other forms of oppression.
 She is Vice President of the National Young Farmers Coalition Board.
 She is a writer and plays drums in the band Mother Tongue.

 Sarah Turkus began farming in 2010 after cultivating lifelong interests in food, and getting her hands dirty.
 She studied the religion and ethics of food movements at Haverford College and began her first farming endeavor days after her graduation.
 Since then she has interspersed farming seasons with her other love, education and youth development.
-Sarah has developed and executed environmental and STEM-focused curricula for elementary and middle school students in her native New Jersey and in Rhode Island.
-She is an organizer of the Young Farmer Network, our local chapter of the National Young Farmers Coalition, and serves on the board of NOFA/RI.
+Sarah is an organizer of the Young Farmer Network, our local chapter of the National Young Farmers Coalition.
 Prior to joining Sidewalk Ends in 2014, she grew vegetables on three other farms in Maine, Philadelphia, and Rhode Island.
 At the conclusion of SEF’s chapter in Seekonk, Sarah transitioned over to the full time Farm Director of Osamequin Farm, a new cooperative farming project and educational non-profit, just around the corner.
 There she tends blueberries and flowers, manages collaboration between the other Resident Farmers, and masterminds educational offerings and gatherings for the community.